-I created an application made to learn new words with games and flash cards within 3 weeks.
+I created a responsive web application, made to learn new words with games and flash cards.

 Pen & Paper

-Because I know little about e-learning and language education, I dived into research and a competitive analysis for an overview.
-Studying the competitors helped me form the overall product strategy and discover valuable opportunities.
+Because I know little about e-learning and language education, I dived into research and ran a competitive analysis to understand more about this field.
+Studying the competitors helped me form the overall product strategy and discover opportunities.

 I examined three competitors:

 1. “Babbel”, the market leader in E-learning

 2. “Leo” a popular dictionary website well-known for its community and forum